jimhigson/oboe.js-website/content/why.md

 In a Java stack this could also be implemented by using [GSON](http://code.google.com/p/google-gson/) in the middle tier.

-Avoid compromising between big and small JSON
+Step outside the trade-off between big and small JSON
 ---------------------------------------------

 There is oftentimes a tradeoff designing AJAX architectures using traditional tools: